Human Conditional Reasoning in Answer Set Programming: Applications to Commonsense Reasoning

 In contrast to $SDC$, $WDC$ is used for abduction from {\em negative\/} observations.
 A negative observation represents that some evidence $G$ is not observed and it is represented as $O=not\,G$, which should be distinguished from the (positive) observation $O=\neg\,G$ meaning that $\neg\,G$ is observed.
 In the abductive program $\pf{\Pi_2,\Gamma_2}$, the negative observation $O=not\,arrive\_on\_time$ is explained using $wdc(r)$:

 Then $WDC(\Pi_2)\cup\{O\}$ has the answer set $\{\,accident\,\}$.

 In this way, both AC and DC are used for computing explanations deductively, and DC is used for computing explanations that are not obtained using the framework of (\cite{KKT92}).
-Moreover, AC and DC realize {\em prediction\/} by combining abduction and deduction.
+Moreover, AC and DC realize {\em prediction\/} by combining abduction and deduction. \begin{example}\rm Consider $(\Pi_3,\Gamma_3)$ where